Search for new phenomena in final states with two opposite-charge, same-flavor leptons, jets, and missing transverse momentum in pp collisions at $\sqrt{s} = $ 13 TeV: Standard model background predictions

 The direct measurement is performed in a CR requiring exactly two jets and $100 < \ptmiss < 150\GeV$, excluding the dilepton invariant mass range $70 < \mll < 110\GeV$ to reduce contributions from \dyjets backgrounds.
 Here, \Rsfof is computed using the observed yield of SF and DF events, $\Rsfof = \text{N}_{\text{SF}}/\text{N}_{\text{DF}}$.
 Data and simulation agree within 2\% in this region.
 In simulation we find that \Rsfof differs by 1\% when computed in the SR instead of the CR.
 We check the dependence of \Rsfof on the main kinematic variables used for the analysis in both data and simulation.
 Since the statistical power in data is limited, a systematic uncertainty of 4\% is assigned based on the variations observed in simulation.
 The measured value of \Rsfof is $1.107 \pm 0.046$.

 For the factorized approach, the ratio of muon to electron reconstruction and identification efficiencies, \rmue, is measured in a \dyjets-enriched CR requiring at least two jets, $\ptmiss < 50\GeV$, and $60 < \mll < 120\GeV$.
 This results in a large sample of \ElEl and \MuMu events with similar kinematic distributions to those of the SR. Assuming the factorization of lepton efficiencies in an event, the efficiency ratio is measured as $\rmue = \sqrt{\smash[b]{N_{\Pgmp\Pgmm}/N_{{\Pep}{\Pem}}}}$.
-This ratio depends on the lepton \pt due to trigger and reconstruction efficiency differences, especially at low lepton \pt, and a parameterization as a function of the \pt of the less energetic lepton is used:
+This ratio depends on the lepton \pt due to trigger and reconstruction efficiency differences, especially at low lepton \pt.
+A parameterization as a function of the \pt of the less energetic lepton is used, and the functional form below is found to empirically describe the data:

 Here \rmuec and $\alpha$ are constants that are determined from a fit to data and checked using simulation.
 These fit parameters are determined to be $\rmuec = 1.140 \pm 0.005$ and $\alpha = 5.20 \pm 0.16\GeV$.
 In addition to the fit uncertainty, a 10\% systematic uncertainty is assigned to account for remaining variations observed when studying the dependence of \rmue on the \pt of the more energetic lepton, \ptmiss, and the jet multiplicity.